FlorianMihola/pl16_3/README.md

     nameWithLevel     ::=  { '*' } name

-While (I hope!) this is equivalent to the original EBNF the implementation follows this EBNF more closely
+While (I hope!) this is equivalent to the original EBNF, the implementation follows this EBNF more closely.